colehurwitz/decay_model/README.md

 # Decay Model

-This repository contains three notebooks for running the model contained in the manuscript: [Scalable Spike Source Localization in Extracellular Recordings using Amortized Variational Inference](https://www.biorxiv.org/content/10.1101/656389v1).
+This repository contains three notebooks for running the model contained in the NeurIPS 2019 manuscript: [Scalable Spike Source Localization in Extracellular Recordings using Amortized Variational Inference](https://www.biorxiv.org/content/10.1101/656389v1).

 To run this code, you will need to install: numpy, quantities, matplotlib, spikeextractors, spiketoolkit, MEArec, torch (1.0.1.post2), torchvision, h5py, fastprogress, argparse, sklearn, warnings, pandas.
 All the code is for python 3.